kadirahq/fast-render/README.md

 If you want to use Fast Render in these cases, you'll need to map subscriptions manually to routes.
 It can be done using the following API's:

-> All these APIs are available on the server only.
+> The following APIs are available on the server only.

 #### FastRender.route(callback)

-This declares server side routes using a URL pattern which is compatible with Iron Router.
+This declares server side routes using a URL pattern similar to Iron Router's.
 The callback runs in a context very similar to Meteor and you can use any Meteor APIs inside it (it runs on a Fiber).

-Inside this, you can subscribe to publications using `this.subscribe`.
+Inside, you can subscribe to publications using `this.subscribe`.

-Eg:-
+Use it like this:

 ~~~js
 FastRender.route('/leaderboard/:date', function(params) {